 If you would like us to add you to the Young Poets Network mailing list, include ‘add me to the mailing list’ in the subject line of the email.
 If you would like us to confirm that we’ve received your entry, include ‘confirm receipt’ in the subject line.
 You may refuse to provide information about yourself.

 You might also want to enter this poem in the Foyle Young Poets of the Year Award, with a chance to win some amazing prizes and further development opportunities.
 We can do that for you.
-If you are aged 11-17 on 31 July 2020 and would like us to automatically enter your poem into the Foyle Young Poets of the Year Award, please write in the subject line ‘Enter me into Foyle’ and provide us with your date of birth and postcode/zip code in the body of the email.
+If you are aged 11-17 on 31 July 2020 and would like us to automatically enter your poem into the Foyle Young Poets of the Year Award, please write in the subject line ‘Enter me into Foyle’ and provide us with your date of birth, school name (if applicable) and home address (so we can send you a Foyle Young Poets of the Year Award anthology next year) in the body of the email.
 Please note: published work is not eligible for entry into the Foyle Award, so winners and commended YPN challenge poems will not be entered into the Foyle Award.

 By entering, you give permission for Young Poets Network, The Poetry Society and Newcastle University to reproduce your poem in print and online in perpetuity, though copyright remains with you.
 Please do be sure to check through the general Terms and Conditions for YPN challenges as well.